Dasmariñas: Cityscape

+Barangays

-The City of Dasmariñas is divided into eleven unofficially-defined administrative districts and is subdivided into 75 barangays.
+The City of Dasmariñas is divided into 11 unofficially defined administrative districts and is subdivided into 75 barangays, as described in detail below.
+Each barangay consists of puroks and some have sitios.

 Poblacion

 The Poblacion is the city center which is home to Dasmariñas' old residents.
 The newly renovated old church of the Parish of Our Lady of the Immaculate Conception, Dasmariñas Library, Dasmariñas Elementary School and the Immaculate Conception Academy-Science High School are located in the town's plaza.
 Municipal Government's municipio or the town hall is located a few meters away from the plaza.
 Near the Poblacion is the De La Salle University-Health Sciences Campus and the DLSU-Medical Center, the 1st ISO Certified Hospital in the Philippines.

-Divided into four zones, the town's center is mostly residential area but is still lined with many business establishments.
+Divided into four zones, the city center is mostly residential area but is still lined with many business establishments.
 Celebrations, shows and gatherings are being held at the plaza.
 Every December 8, the town's Poblacion celebrates the Solemnity of the Immaculate Conception wherein colorful banderitas, loud marching bands and expectacular display of fireworks are seen and is being visited by many people coming from the different towns in Cavite.
 Cultural shows and many celebrations are happening here almost weekly so it has the rightful claim to be called "The Liveliest City in Cavite".
-Numerous establishment located here are Dasmariñas Central Market, Waltermart Dasmariñas, NSN Mall Dasmariñas, Volets Commercial Mall, Antler's Square, Puregold, Super 8, SukiMart, DC Mart, CM Plaza Mall, and MG Motors Dasmariñas.

-Most of institutional, commercial and thrift banks of the city are also in this area.
+Most of institutional, commercial and thrift banks of the city are also found in this area.
+Many schools are also established here in Poblacion.

 Five barangays are located in this district.